How to Rename an iPhone, iPad, or iPod touch

 - Enter the new device name using the keyboard, then tap on the Back button to save the change and rename the hardware

-This is what it looks like in Settings:
+This is what the Name section looks like in Settings:

 The change is immediately set, and in a moment will carry over to iCloud Services like Find My iPhone and your backups.
 Exit out of the Settings app when satisfied.